 Here's a sampling of top festivals in Italy and a few of our favorites.
-Most festivals are free of charge but some events require buying tickets.
-Many Italian festivals are based on historic events and often include processions with people dressed in period costume, contests between neighborhoods of the town, flag-throwers, food, and fireworks.
-Summer is the height of festival season and in addition to those listed here, there are many others.
-As you travel in Italy, look for posters advertising a festa or sagra (sample poster on Wandering Italy).
+Most festivals are free of charge, but some events require buying tickets.
+Many Italian festivals are based on historic events and can include processions with people dressed in period costume, contests between neighborhoods of the town, flag-throwers, food, and fireworks.
+Summer is the height of festival season, and there are many others beyond those listed here.
+As you travel in Italy, look for posters advertising a festa or sagra.

 01 of 09

-Venice has one of the top carnival festivals in the world but carnevale is celebrated in many Italian towns.
-Viareggio, on the coast of Tuscany, is known for their elaborate floats and parades are held on several weekends.
+Venice has one of the top carnival festivals in the world, but carnevale is celebrated in many Italian towns.
+Viareggio, on the coast of Tuscany, is known for its elaborate floats, and parades are held on several weekends.
 Carnevale events often occur prior to the actual Carnival date, too.
 Carnevale usually falls in February.

 02 of 09